calebj516/FizzBuzz/README.md

-# JsSiteTemplate
+# FizzBuzz
-Site Template for JS projects for Coder Foundry
+Mini-site created from JsSiteTemplate for the well-known FizzBuzz coding challenge